thang2410199/Suto-Navigation/README.md

 #Suto Navigation

-Suto Navigation is a navigation service for UWP app which leaves minimal memory footprint and support custom transition.
-Instagram like navigation.
-Support for Recyle and Low Memory mode on the way.
+Open source library is a navigation service for UWP which leaves minimal memory footprint and support custom transitions such as Instagram like.
+Support for element Recycling and react to low memory.

 ####Basic usage